What is Charleston Music Hall’s current policy regarding COVID-19?

 Will at home COVID-19 tests be accepted?

-– At-home covid test results will only be accepted if there is a link to results you can print from a medical platform.
+– At-home covid test results will only be accepted if there is a link to results from a medical platform.
 You may also bring an at home COVID-19 test to the venue to do testing with venue staff outside.

 I have received my first COVID-19 vaccination dose, will my first dose vaccination card be accepted at entry?